starduststorm/motionhexa/README.md

 * There is a button on the hexacontroller here:
 * <img src="doc/assets/usb_boot.jpg" alt="location of USBBOOT button" height=200>

 * Press and hold the button while plugging into a computer-attached usb port.
-You should see the a drive (USB Mass Storage Device) appear called "RPI-RP2".
+You should see a drive (USB Mass Storage Device) appear called "RPI-RP2".
 * You can now either re-flash the hexa yourself using PlatformIO or another tool OR
 * Copy the stable binary hexa image from [here](bin/hexa-v5-firmware@ed502d04.uf2) onto the drive, and after the copy it should automatically reboot.